-Organizing a successful open house can draw a large number of potential buyers into your home at one showing.
+Organizing a successful open house can bring a large number of potential buyers into your home at one showing.
 Getting them to show up will take plenty of preparation, though.

 Preparation begins with a serious real estate marketing plan— some home staging, advertising--online and off, creation of detailed flyers for visitors, gathering all your property details into a booklet, placing signs, and perhaps most important, finding the perfect person to host the event for you.

 Prepping your home for the occasion is one of the most important steps of organizing a successful open house.
 You’re asking the public to look at your house, so it needs to shine!

-An open house that works will require some home staging to make it stand out among others in your area.
+Organizing a successful open house will require some home staging to make it stand out among others in your area.

 Home staging includes decluttering, depersonalizing, making necessary repairs, cleaning until your home sparkles, and lastly, arranging furniture and accessories to highlight the best features of your home.

-Curb appeal is part of home staging, as well.
-The first impressions that house hunters get of your home is a critical moment in the home selling business.
+Curb appeal is a huge part of home staging, perhaps the most important.
+The first impression that house hunters get of your home is a critical moment in the home selling business.
 This is the moment where buyers decide whether to go inside or drive on by!

-The time and money that you spend on home staging will yield you a higher return when you sell your home.
+The time and money that you spend staging your home now will yield you a higher return when when you're ready to sell.

 Other than listing your home at a competitive price, the only tool within your control for making your home stand out from all the others is to show it in tip-top shape.

 A beautifully staged home will get you higher offers.
-Cluttered, dirty, rundown homes will get you lowball offers, if any at all.
+A cluttered, dirty or badly maintained home will get you lowball offers, if any at all.

 Most homeowners trying to sell their own house will overprice it.
 Pricing your home too high can result in your house lingering on the real estate market for far too long.
 When that happens, it develops a stigma and buyers will begin to wonder what’s wrong it.